RIOT-Makers/wpan-raspbian/README.md

 ```
 # create_lowpan <CHANNEL> <PANID> [<LLADDR>]
 ```
-_Note1_: optionally this scripts allows to modify/set the LLADDR of the lowpan device, as some devices generate a new LLADDR at each boot.
+_Note_: optionally this scripts allows to modify/set the LLADDR of the lowpan device, as some devices generate a new LLADDR at each boot.
-_Note2_: this script will also unload the kernel module for UDP header compression `nhc_udp`, as this is not supported by the RIOT-OS (yet).

 ### Delete lowpan device